 Our research explores the gaps in policy, practice, training, data collection and cultural competency where domestic violence and foster care merge, and proposes thoughtful solutions appropriate for local and national audiences.

-In addition to listening sessions and a speaker series reflecting the lived experiences of survivors and those who work within the field, a report will be released in spring 2021.
-A virtual summit will showcase this report.
+In addition to listening sessions and a speaker series reflecting the lived experiences of survivors and those who work within the field, a report was published in spring 2021 and a virtual summit showcased this report.